What Is HMO Insurance? Coverage, Pros and Cons

 HMO Provider Networks

-HMO plans contract with a defined group of doctors, hospitals and facilities.
-In-network providers agree to set rates, which lowers your out-of-pocket costs.
-Out-of-network care isn't covered except in emergencies.
-Before scheduling any appointment, confirm the provider is in your plan's network.
-Use your insurer's online directory as a starting point, then call the provider's office to verify, as directories can lag behind actual network changes.
+These plans rely on a defined network of doctors, hospitals and facilities.
+Providers in the network agree to set rates, which keeps your out-of-pocket costs lower.
+Care outside the network is not covered unless it is an emergency.
+Before you book an appointment, check that the provider is in your plan’s network.
+Start with your insurer’s online directory, then call the provider’s office to confirm since listings do not always reflect recent changes.

 checkList icon